-- •"Blue light" emergency telephones, connected directly to the Office of Public Safety. - Blue lights phones are located at 92 First St., Ackerman Hall parking lot, French House annex, Lot 6, the Plum Building, Roy Court, Sage Park and Wool House. - a closed circuit television system which places a series of cameras at strategic locations, both outdoors and inside selected facilities.
-The cameras are monitored on a 24 hour basis in the Dispatch Center, where they are also recorded for investigatory and evidentiary reasons. - caller ID software which allows the dispatch center to immediately locate the source of any call made to the emergency phone line or to 911. - proximity card access to exterior doors, which notifies Public Safety when doors are opened after hours or when doors are left open for extended periods.
-Installed on many buildings with additional buildings identified for future installation. - alarm monitoring technology which immediately informs Public Safety when intrusion, fire or trouble alarms are activated. - "Send Word Now", an emergency text messaging system available to all students, faculty and staff.
-Send Word Now is the college's means of notifying the community of an emergency and providing vital information and instructions. - "POMCO" personal safety devices that identify and locate students and employees in distress, and allow communication between those persons and Public Safety Dispatch.
+- "Blue light" emergency telephones, connected directly to the Office of Public Safety. - •Blue light phones are located at Froman Hall, the Residence Hall, West Hall, the Campus Center parking lot and the walkway to the University Heights College Suites. - •a closed circuit television system which places a series of cameras at strategic locations, both outdoors and inside selected facilities.
+The cameras are monitored on a 24 hour basis in the Dispatch Center, where they are also recorded for investigatory and evidentiary reasons. - •caller ID software which allows the dispatch center to immediately locate the source of any call made to the emergency phone line or to 911. - •proximity card access to exterior doors, which notifies Public Safety when doors are opened after hours or when doors are left open for extended periods.
+Installed on many buildings with additional buildings identified for future installation. - •alarm monitoring technology which immediately informs Public Safety when intrusion, fire or trouble alarms are activated. - "Send Word Now", an emergency text messaging system available to all students, faculty and staff.
+Send Word Now is the college's means of notifying the community of an emergency and providing vital information and instructions. - Rave Guardian Mobile App for all students, faculty and staff is a stand alone mobile safety tool that allows easy access to campus and emergency resources with one click.
+Anyone with a Sage email address can download the app and begin using it.''